jjti/repp/docs/index.md

 <img src="https://user-images.githubusercontent.com/13923102/59981196-28186600-95ce-11e9-81c8-1ebd8e239499.png" width="650" margin-bottom="10px" />

-`Repp` is a software application for automating plasmid design.
+`REPP` is a software application for automating plasmid design.
 It takes a target plasmid and finds the least expensive combination of fragments from user and public repositories to create it via Gibson Assembly.

 Biologists profit when they can re-use DNA during plasmid design: it enables cheaper designs and faster builds.
 But parsing through all re-usable DNA is completely infeasible.
 For example, there are over 75,000 plasmids in Addgene -- the likelihood of knowing the best combination and ordering of sub-sequences from Addgene for a given plasmid design is low.

-`Repp` enables such plasmid design.
+`REPP` enables such plasmid design.
 It turns plasmid specifications into designs using the least expensive design with both existing DNA fragments (PCR) and newly synthesized DNA fragments.
 Plasmids are specifiable using their target sequence, features, or sub-fragments.

 ## Installation